MRtrix3/mrtrix3/docs/reference/commands/tck2fixel.rst

 ::

-    mredit [ options ]  input[ output ]
+    tck2fixel [ options ]  tracks fixel_folder_in fixel_folder_out fixel_data_out

+-  *tracks*: the input tracks.
--  *input*: the input image
+-  *fixel_folder_in*: the input fixel folder.
+Used to define the fixels and their directions
--  *output*: the (optional) output image
+-  *fixel_folder_out*: the output fixel folder.
+This can be the same as the input folder if desired
+-  *fixel_data_out*: the name of the fixel data image.

 Description
 -----------

-Directly edit the intensities within an image from the command-line.
-A range of options are provided to enable direct editing of voxel intensities based on voxel / real-space coordinates.
-If only one image path is provided, the image will be edited in-place (use at own risk); if input and output image paths are provided, the output will contain the edited image, and the original image will not be modified in any way.
+compute a fixel TDI map from a tractogram

 Options
 -------

--  **-plane axis coord value** fill one or more planes on a particular image axis

--  **-sphere position radius value** draw a sphere with radius in mm

--  **-voxel position value** change the image value within a single voxel

--  **-scanner** indicate that coordinates are specified in scanner space, rather than as voxel coordinates
+-  **-angle value** the max angle threshold for assigning streamline tangents to fixels (Default: 45 degrees)

 Standard options
 ^^^^^^^^^^^^^^^^